MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-workstreams.md

 ### Add a bot

 To add a bot, the bot must be configured and available for selection.
-After a bot is added to the workstream, the selected bot will be the first to which the incoming work item will be routed to at runtime.
-When a work item needs to be assigned, the classification rules are run and the work distribution system checks and routes the work item to the bot if the selected workstream has a bot.
-The bot is supported only in push type of workstreams.

-For information about how to configure bots in Power Virtual Agents, see [Integrate a Power Virtual Agents bot](configure-bot-virtual-agent.md).
-For information about how to configure Azure bots, see [Integrate an Azure bot](configure-bot.md).
+For information about configuring Power Virtual Agents bots, see [Integrate a Power Virtual Agents bot](configure-bot-virtual-agent.md).
+For information about configuring Azure bots, see [Integrate an Azure bot](configure-bot.md).

+**To add the bot to the workstream**
 1. For the selected workstream and channel, in the **Bot** area, select **Add bot**.
 2. In **Add a bot**, select the required bot in the **Name** list, and select **Save and close**.

+When a work item needs to be assigned, the classification rules are run and the work distribution system checks and routes the work item to the bot, if the selected workstream has a bot.
+After a bot is added to the workstream, the incoming work item is first routed to the selected bot at runtime.

+> [!Note]
+> The bot is supported only in push type of workstreams.

 ### Configure context variables